 Detoxification from Opiates

 An opiate dependency or addiction is a fast debilitating disease.
 The destruction, isolation, and physical damage it causes can seem irreparable.
 There are several different types of drugs that are in the opiate family.
-Such opiates are oxycodone, morphine, Fentanyl, and heroine.
+Such opiates are oxycodone, Opioid Pain Medication, Fentanyl, and heroine.
 Depending on the potency, dosage, and period of usage, opiate withdrawals can vary but are all severally discomforting and expected with 8 hours of cessation.

 - Common cold: Runny nose, cough